r-hub/blog/content/post/2020-07-27-js-r/index.md

 - package development
 - JS
 output: hugodown::hugo_document
-rmd_hash: a293df636df7bec2
+rmd_hash: c14c85b13b22471e

 ---

 JS and R, what a clickbait!
 Come for JS, stay for our posts about [Solaris](/2020/05/14/checking-your-r-package-on-solaris/) and [WinBuilder](/2020/04/01/win-builder/). :wink: No matter how strongly you believe in JavaScript being the language of the future (see below), you might still gain from using it in your R practice, be it back-end or front-end.

-{{&lt; tweet 1272595824112029696 &gt;}}
+{{< tweet 1272595824112029696 >}}

 In this blog post, we shall share a roundup of resources around JavaScript for R package developers.

-> Let us start by thanking Garrick AdenBuie who not only develops great materials and tools with R and JavaScript but also took the time to chime in draft notes for this post. :pray:
+> Let us start by thanking [Garrick Aden-Buie](https://www.garrickadenbuie.com/) who not only develops great materials and tools with R and JavaScript but also took the time to chime in draft notes for this post. :pray:

 JavaScript in your R package
 ----------------------------